needle-mirror/com.unity.game-foundation/Documentation~/GameSystems/RewardManager.md

 ## Overview

-The __Reward Manager__ provides access to in-game [Rewards], which can promote retention, improve a player's game experience, and incentivize players to continue playing.
+The __Reward Manager__, accessible through [GameFoundationSdk](../GameFoundationSdk.md), provides access to in-game [Rewards], which can promote retention, improve a player's game experience, and incentivize players to continue playing.
 A Reward defines a schedule for making Reward Items available to players to claim when certain conditions are met.

 ## Managing Reward instances